ABOUT

-Our team is experienced in the development of hardware, sensors, IoT systems and AI/ML software, allowing us to seamlessly integrate hardware and software as a service.
+Our team is experienced in the development of hardware, sensors and IoT systems, allowing us to seamlessly integrate hardware and software as a service.

 Fluorinated gases (F-gases) are a family of chemicals that include hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).
 They are synthetic and do not occur naturally in the environment in significant quantities.